 - Sophisticated Ladies (1982), with actor Maurice Hines

 - Private Lives (revival, 1983) by Noel Coward

-- The Corn is Green (revival, 1983) by Emlyn Williams, with scenic design by William Ritman
+- The Corn is Green (revival, 1983) by Emlyn Williams, and with scenic design by William Ritman

-- Smile (1986-87), by, directed by, and lyrics by Howard Ashman, with costume design by William Ivey Long
+- Smile (1986-87) by, directed by, and lyrics by Howard Ashman, and with costume design by William Ivey Long

 - Hello, Dolly! (revival, 1995-96) by Michael Stewart, with music and lyrics by Jerry Herman, directed and choreographed by Lee Roy Reams, scenic design by Oliver Smith (his last Broadway production), and costume design by Freddy Wittop

 Entry by Jay Shockley, project director (June 2019, with multiple additions).

 NOTE: Names above in bold indicate LGBT people.

 Adam Hetrick, “The Work of Broadway’s Gay and Lesbian Artistic Community Goes on Display Nov.
 14 When the Leslie/Lohman Gay Art Foundation Gallery Presents ‘StageStruck: The Magic of Theatre Design’,” Playbill, November 14, 2007.

 Lunt-Fontanne Theater Designation Report (New York: Landmarks Preservation Commission, 1987).

 “The 1st List of: Gay/Lesbian/Bi Industry People, Both in Front and Behind the Camera,” www.imdb.com, May 31, 2013.